Meet the Therapist: Marc Bosset

 You are a therapist in Bromley and Orpington.
 What can you share with us about seeing clients in those areas?

-I work from the Bromley location during daytime hours and most of the clients I see there are based in Southeast London and Kent – they are either self-employed or employed part-time.
+I work from the Bromley location during daytime hours and most of the clients I see there are based in South East London and Kent – they are either self-employed or employed part-time.
 In Orpington I see clients in the evenings and they tend to be commuters who work in Central London.

 What’s your consultation room like?

 In Bromley the room has hardwood floors, a sofa and several armchairs.
 There are two large windows which let in a lot of natural daylight.
-In Orpington I see clients in a purpose-built wing in my house with a separate side entrance for maximum privacy.
+In Orpington I see clients in a purpose-built wing in my house with a separate side entrance for optimal privacy.
 There is wooden flooring, a large bay window and a view into the garden.

 What do you wish people knew about therapy?